 About the Project

 This project proposes to use a combination of woody material, streambed gravel, and plantings to stabilize streambanks and provide sediment recruitment capacity within the channel.
 The intention is to slow erosion and allow the channel to return to a more natural state.
 The proposed project reach begins immediately downstream of the 64th Street East culvert crossing and concludes near Swan Creek Park at Pioneer Way.
-Construction is tentatively scheduled for 2023 through 2024.
+Construction is tentatively scheduled for 2024.

 Pierce County will leverage investments already made by the Puyallup Tribe of Indians by seeking grant funding and providing Surface Water Management Funds to complete the project.